 - When using a spring-form pan, to avoid water from the baking dish seeping into the cake, you can wrap the sides of your pan securely with foil and then place it in the water-filled baking dish.

-- The other way is to place your springform tin in another slightly larger baking tray and then place both in the water-filled baking dish.
+- The other way is to place your springform tin in another slightly larger baking tray and then place both in a water-filled baking dish.
 This will also prevent the water from seeping into this Japanese cotton cake as it is baking.

 Oven temperature